p1xlized/sat-notes/SAT/Reading And Writing/Colons().md

 - **Example:** You will need the following items: a notebook, a pen, and a calculator.

 > [!important]
-> Before colons you need to have a independent sentence.
+> 1. Before colons you need to have a independent sentence.
+> 2. Not all lists are introduced by colons.